RJoshi141/retro-snake-game/README.md

-# Retro Snake Game
+# 🎮 Retro Snake Game 🐍

-This repository contains a classic Snake game implemented in Python using the Turtle graphics library and the `freegames` module.
-Below you will find an introduction to the game, gameplay instructions, and a preview of the game in action.
+Welcome to the Retro Snake Game!
+This repository features a classic Snake game implemented in Python using the Turtle graphics library and the `freegames` module.
+Dive into this timeless arcade adventure, complete with colorful visuals and a dash of nostalgia.

-## Table of Contents
+## 🌟 Table of Contents

 - [Introduction](#introduction)
 - [Installation](#installation)